clintoo/classic-cyber-sec/README.md

-# Beginner’s Guide to Cybersecurity & Programming (2025)
+# Classic Guide to programming and cybersec

-> A practical, hands-on path from zero → capable.
-Opinionated, ethical, and full of examples you can run today.

 ---